mrahmansagar/Fuxlastix-docker/README.md

 You can download the xserver from the following link. [https://sourceforge.net/projects/vcxsrv/](https://sourceforge.net/projects/vcxsrv/)

-After installation run the XLunch app
+After installation run the XLaunch app

 ![select multiple display and press Next](images/vcxser.png)